iancballard/Hipp_Pattern_Separation_Code/README.md

-nalyses for More is meaningful: The magnitude effect in intertemporal choice depends on self-control This repository contains analysis code for the following paper:
+This repository contains analysis code for the following paper:

-Ian C. Ballard, Bokyung Kim, Anthony Liatsis, Jonathan D. Cohen, Samuel M. McClure.
-More is meaningful: The magnitude effect in intertemporal choice depends on self-control .
+Ian C. Ballard, Anthony D. Wager, Samuel M. McClure.
+Hippocampal Pattern Separation Supports Reinforcement Learning.

+Raw behavioral and MRI data for this study can be accessed at: https://openneuro.org/datasets/ds001590

 The code is contained within several IPython notebooks that performed the analyses and generated all figures used in the manuscript.